Omar-Elmofty/vtr_in_airsim/AirSim_Changes.md

 Located in `~/AirSim/AirLib/include/vehicles/multirotor/firmwares/simple_flight`

-Changed `setupParams` function.
+Changes are in `setupParams` function.
 Updated all the drone parameters to values that match the M600 (such as rotor_count, mass, arm_lengths .. etc), also used `initializeRotorHexX` rather than `initializeRotorQuadX` for initialization of rotors.

 ####`Params.hpp`